Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Verification of organic material content in non-food products

-Requirements: The OCS certification is divided into two levels: OCS 100, which applies to products containing 95-100% organic content, and OCS Blended, which applies to products containing 5-94% organic content mixed with non-organic materials.
+What are the Requirements: The OCS certification is divided into two levels: OCS 100, which applies to products containing 95-100% organic content, and OCS Blended, which applies to products containing 5-94% organic content mixed with non-organic materials.
 The testing process verifies the presence and amount of organic material in a product and ensures traceability throughout the supply chain.
 It does not assess environmental performance, social criteria, or quality requirements.

-Description: Textile Exchange developed the Organic Content Standard (OCS) as a voluntary, international certification that provides a consistent and transparent process for verifying organic material content in non-food products.
+What does it mean: Textile Exchange developed the Organic Content Standard (OCS) as a voluntary, international certification that provides a consistent and transparent process for verifying organic material content in non-food products.
 It ensures that organic content is properly identified and tracked from raw material to the final product.
 The OCS applies to various product categories, including textiles, personal care items, and home furnishings.

 Link: Organic Content Standard - Textile Exchange